 Student-created Tampa Bay Watershed Videos

 A lesson on watersheds and water quality for eighth graders in Shorecrest Middle School opens the door for learning about the local Tampa Bay watershed.
 With an overarching goal of developing educated coastal citizens, students were exposed to often-underestimated and little-understood facts about the Tampa Bay watershed.
+(A watershed is an area of land that drains water into a specific waterbody.
+The Tampa Bay watershed is more than five times the size of the Tampa Bay estuary, covering 2,200 square miles.)

 To involve the greater community, each student was asked to share their video with a parent / guardian and one other adult for feedback.
 The feedback received was overwhelmingly positive!
 Here are a few of the videos that were created this year.